solliancenet/azure-databricks-dev-guide/data-sources/data-sources-overview.md

 The following steps need to be performed prior to connecting Azure Databricks with SQL Data Warehouse.

 1. Create an Azure Databricks workspace and cluster
 2. Create a new Databricks notebook
 3. Create a general purpose Azure Storage account
 4. Provision an Azure SQL Data Warehouse
+5. You uploaded the files as described in [Upload files directly into Azure Databricks tables](#upload-files-directly-into-azure-databricks-tables).

 There are two pre-requisites for connecting Azure Databricks with SQL Data Warehouse that apply to the SQL Data Warehouse:

 1. You need to [create a database master key](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/create-a-database-master-key) for the Azure SQL Data Warehouse
 2. You need to ensure that the [Firewall](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure#manage-firewall-rules-using-the-azure-portal) on the Azure SQL Server that contains your SQL Data Warehouse is configured to allow Azure services to connect (e.g., Allow access to Azure services is set to On).

 Azure Storage Blobs are used as the intermediary for the exchange of data between Azure Databricks and Azure SQL Data Warehouse.
 As a result of this, you will need to:

 1. Acquire the Account Name and Account Key for that Storage Account
 2. Create a container that will be used to store data used during the exchange (this must exists before you run any queries against SQL DW)

 ### Enabling Storage account access